Academics

 - EXPOS 20: Make/Do: Why Craft Matters – Mande Zecca

-- EXPOS 20: Dark Matter, Grey Matter, and Scientific Complexity – Emilie Raymer
+- EXPOS 20: Medicine and the Moral Imagination – Emilie Raymer

 - EXPOS 20: I Love That Dirty Water – Isabel Lane